0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 ### For Blueprints

-1) Create a blueprint Actor Or Pawn (if you wish to use it with a Gamemode)
+1) Create a blueprint Actor (if you wish to spawn it your self) Or Pawn (if you wish to use it with a Gamemode)

 2) Attach the **[AC_SequencePawn_Component]** to the Blueprint you created via the add components section.